Get Matched With Health Administrator Programs

 Career Outlook

 Hospital administrators, health executives, and medical and health services managers can anticipate a healthy job growth outlook.
-Between 2019 and 2029, these careers are expected to grow 32%, which is much faster for all other occupations.
+Between 2023 and 2033, these careers are expected to grow 29%, which is much faster for all other occupations, which sit closer to just 4%.
 The growth of the already large baby-boom population as it ages is fueling this employment surge.
 Also, because people are staying active later in their lives, healthcare services will increase due to the injuries this population suffers.

 This increased demand for healthcare services means that healthcare support workers, nurses, and doctors may work longer hours.
 You, as an administrator, need to ensure that medical and health services are ready and available for patients when they need help.